SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 > The rule of thumb, when setting up data in a table is: columns = variables, rows = observations, cells = data values.
 {: .callout}

+## <a name="metadata"></a> Including metadata in the spreadsheet

+"Metadata" is the data you record about your data (such as the date the experiment was conducted, who conducted it, etc).
+It is essential to understanding the circumstances under which your data was collected.
+You may be on intimate terms with your dataset while you are collecting and analysing it, but this will change over time.
+After six months, you are unlikely to remember the exact algorithm you used to transform a variable, or that "sglmemgp" means "single member of group".
+You don't need a photographic memory if you collect good metadata.

+Your data is important, which means there will be many people who will want to examine it.
+They will need good metadata if they are to understand your findings, review your submitted publication, replicate your results, design a similar study, or even just want to archive your data.
+While digital data by definition are machine-readable, understanding their meaning is a job for human beings - and they need the help that metadata provides.
+The importance of documenting your data during the collection and analysis phase of your research cannot be overstated - it is fundamental.

+Metadata should not be contained in the data file itself, because it can disrupt how programs interpret your data file.
+Rather, metadata should be stored as a separate file in the same directory as your data file, preferably in plain text format (i.e. `.txt`) with a name that clearly associates it with your data file.
+Because metadata files are free text format, they allow you to encode comments, units, information about how null values are encoded and related information.

+Additionally, file or database level metadata describes how files that make up the dataset relate to each other; what format are they are in; and whether they supersede or are superseded by previous files.
+A folder-level `README.txt` file is the classic way of accounting for all the files and folders in a project.

+> ## Credit: MANTRA
+> The above text on metadata was adapted from the online course Research Data [MANTRA](http://datalib.edina.ac.uk/mantra) by EDINA and Data Library, University of Edinburgh.
+MANTRA is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+{: .testimonial}

 ## Keeping track of your analyses

 When you are working with data in spreadsheets, the spreadsheet you end up with will often look very different to the one